-During Fiscal 2019, the Board of Directors held five meetings.
+During Fiscal 2020, the Board of Directors held four meetings.
 Each member of the Board of Directors attended at least 75% of the total number of meetings of the Board of Directors and all committees on which he or she sits.
-Mr. Hanson was elected to the Board of Directors at the 2018 Annual Meeting of Shareholders and attended at least 75% of the total number of meetings of the Board of Directors and the committees on which he sits held after such date.
+Mr. McDonald and Mr. Morgenfeld were elected to the Board of Directors at the 2019 Annual Meeting of Shareholders and attended at least 75% of the total number of meetings of the Board of Directors and the committees on which they sit held after such date.
 All references in this Proxy Statement to our fiscal years refer to the fiscal years ended on January 31 in those years.
-For example, "Fiscal 2019" refers to the Company's fiscal year ended January 31, 2019.
+For example, "Fiscal 2020" refers to the Company's fiscal year ended January 31, 2020.